Slack-Pack algorithm for Meir-Moser packing problem: The description of the Slack-Pack algorithm and statement of the main results

 \subsection{The main theorem}

 Let the symbol~$t_0$ stand for the {\it starting moment of the second stage} (if it ever starts).
-Later we will prove (see Lemma~\ref{first}) that $t_0\sim n_0^\gamma$, where the notation \textit{$\sim$ means that the limit value of the ratio of sequences equals one}.
+Later we will prove (see Lemma~\ref{first}) that $t_0\sim n_0^\gamma$, where the notation \textit{$\sim$ means that the limit of the ratio $t_0 / n_0^\gamma$ viewed as a function of $n_0$ tends to $1$ as $n_0 \to \infty$}.
 Evidently, the onset of the time moment $t_0$ does not necessarily imply the infinity of the algorithm operation.
 The necessary and sufficient condition for it is the possibility of the implementation of Step~\ref{cut-stripe}, i.e., the sufficiency of sizes of the LRP for cutting the next stripe.
 In what follows, we also use the symbol~$\sim$ for comparing the behavior of other parameters of the algorithm with $n_0\to\infty$.

 Let us state the main results of this paper.
 They are valid both for rectangular and square details, therefore, in what follows, as a rule, we do not consider these two cases separately.
 We use the following denotations:\\ $S_{LRP}(t)$ is the area of the LRP at time moment~$t$;\\ $S_{norm}(t)$ is the area of all normal boxes at time moment~$t$; \\ $S_{ep}(t)$ is the area of all endpoints at time moment~$t$; \\ $S_{com}(t)$ is the total area of all the rest details at time moment~$t$ (in the case of details $R_n$, it equals~$1/t$).
 Evidently, the following correlation is valid: